The VUL wants as many people as possible to experience the joy of ultimate.

 Women in Ultimate

 Women are often at a disadvantage when it comes to playing ultimate.
 According to our surveys and experience, when compared to men, women get the disc less frequently, are less likely to play the handler position, and are less likely to be captains and coaches.
-In order to improve on equity, we offer a number of programs and services for women (including transgender and non-binary players) to help improve their skills, knowledge, confidence, and leadership opportunities both on and off the field.
+In order to improve on equity, we offer a number of programs and services for women (including transgender and non-binary players) to help improve their skills, knowledge, and leadership opportunities both on and off the field.
+See the women's inclusivity page for more info.

 Transgender and Non-Binary